ndlopez/paiza_test/README.md

 ## Solution
 The challenge was already taken by another user, provided solution **A021.cpp** so it was timed-out.
 In any way I decided to take the challenge and find another solution.

 By searching all the islands position, the perimeter can be calculated.
-But, how can find those that are on the same row or column...
+But, how to find those that are on the same row or column.

+Decided to challenge in Ruby.
+What a challenge this language is.

 ---
 Environment: